WDC (NA) Field Research Internship Program

 - Ability to impart information in an understandable way to the public under a variety of conditions.

 How to Apply

-Please submit the following via e-mail to firstname.lastname@example.org:
+Please submit only the following via e-mail to firstname.lastname@example.org:

 - Cover letter and resume

 - Contact information for two references including e-mail, phone number, and your affiliation to the reference

 - A supporting document of no more than 500 words answering one of the following:

 - Do whales die through human’s knowledge or ignorance?

 - Preservation or conservation.
 Which offers the best route to a sustainable population of an endangered species and why?

 Applicants should make sure they clearly indicate their availability (specific dates, if possible) in their cover letter.
 We will be accepting applications for our spring positions (beginning as early as April 1st) and summer positions (beginning as early as May 1st) through the end of January 2018.
 Specific deadlines to submit an application will be posted soon.
 Please note: regardless of when you submit an application, we will not be reviewing them until February 2018.